Skip to main content

 # List all versions

-edgit tag list my-prompt
+edgit tag list prompts/extraction

 # If version was deleted, check Git history

-git log --all --oneline -- components/prompts/my-prompt.md
+git log --all --oneline -- components/prompts/extraction.md

 # Restore deleted tag

-git tag components/my-prompt/v1.0.0 <commit-hash>
+git tag components/prompts/extraction/v1.0.0 <commit-hash>

 Rolled Back But Issue Persists